Marneus68/android-store-nokia-store/README.md

 *This project is a billing provider plugin to [android-store](https://github.com/soomla/android-store).
-O at the very least, it tries to be.*
+Or at the very least, it tries to be that.*

 ## android-store-nokia-store